z-silver/elevator-chime/README.md

 `zig build test` executes the triangle numbers and short multiplication example programs.

-`zig build chaff` reads a chaff assembly file from stdin, compiles it and writes it to stdout.
+`zig build chaff` reads a chaff assembly file from stdin, compiles it and writes the result to stdout.

-`zig build run -- <compiled-file>` executes a binary image.
+`zig build run -- <compiled-file>` loads and executes a compiled program.

+A plain `zig build` produces two executables: `elevator-chime`, which is the program called by `zig build run`, and `chaff`, which is called by `zig build chaff`.

 Written against Zig version `0.13.0`.